FREQUENTLY ASKED QUESTIONS (FAQS) FOR MEDI-CAL COMMUNITY HEALTH WORKER (CHW) SERVICES- Provider Requirements

 2. Does the Department of Health Care Services (DHCS) have a list of approved organizations that issue CHW certificates?

-If you are not currently an enrolled Medi-Cal provider, you can enroll to become one and supervise CHWs by submitting an application through DHCS’ Provider Application and Validation for Enrollment portal.
+If you are not currently an enrolled Medi-Cal provider, you can enroll to become one and supervise CHWs by submitting an application through DHCS' provider enrollment system.

 No. A Violence Prevention Professional Certificate issued by Health Alliance for Violence Intervention or a certificate of completion in gang intervention training from the Urban Peace Institute allows a CHW to provide violence prevention services only.